-Argostoli, the beautiful capital!
+Argostoli, our beautiful capital!

-Koutavos lagoon (south side)
+Koutavos Lagoon (south side)

-estimated walk time: approx 1,5h*
+estimated walk time: approx 1.5h*

 estimated walk time approx 2h*

-On the main road again at the extension of the Lithostroto towards the main square, you will pass the Archeological museum (temporarily closed), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos before the earthquake of 1953.
+On the main road again at the extension of the Lithostroto towards the main square, you will pass the Archeological museum (temporarily closed), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos from before the earthquake of 1953.

 Katavothres, Fanari, Lassi, Livathos (north side)

-From there another tour can start taking the beautiful Fanari coastal road, either on foot or by car.
+From the Tourist Information Center you can begin another tour by taking the beautiful Fanari coastal road, either on foot or by car.
 On the way you will see the ruins of Thalassomilos, then visit the water wheel and the strange geological phenomenon of Katavothres, (there is a restaurant-cafe-nightclub here) and then head off to Saint Theodore lighthouse or Fanari.
-Following the road you can stop to get a photo at the Memorial of Acqui Division, onThere are a few small sandy coves on the way to Lassi that you can cool down for a while and then explore the area, the touristic suburb of Argostoli.
-You can then tour around the villages of Livathos and stop at Kourkoumelata village, re-built by Vergotis brothers, to preserve the traditional architecture and offer to inhabitants a lot of facilities.
-Here you can visit the Vergotis foundation promoting ionian heritage.
+Following the road you can stop to get a photo at the Memorial of Acqui Division, on the way there are a few small sandy coves towards Lassi that you can cool down for a while and then explore the area, the suburbs of Argostoli.
+Take your car to look around the villages of Livathos and stop at Kourkoumelata village, re-built by Vergotis brothers, to preserve the traditional architecture and offer to inhabitants a lot of facilities.
+Here you can visit the Vergotis foundation promoting Ionian heritage.
 Stop here for a coffee at Marina cafe.

 *times are approx and are calculated without any stops